Terms of delivery

 • The course fee is determined based on the number of lessons and, in Open University, the number of credits.
 The duration of one lesson is 45 minutes.

-• The fees for the weaving station and the workshop are determined according to the time and material used in the activities and according to the guidance service.
-Further information about the pricing concerning the weaving station is available at Espoon työväenopiston kudonta-asema and about the workshop at Työväenopiston Nikkariverstas.
+• The fees for the weaving station are determined according to the time and material used in the activities and according to the guidance services.
+More information about pricing is available at the weaving station.

 • The course fees for basic education in the arts are determined in accordance with the pricing of basic education in the arts.
 The course fees for both general and extended syllabi are invoiced periodically.